Azure Setup and Account Access

 Week 1 Assignment: The Data Cleaning Pipeline

 Learning to read errors and fix them (debugging) is a superpower.
-In this chapter, we will learn how Python tells us something went wrong and how to investigate it.
+In this chapter, you'll learn how Python tells you something went wrong and how to investigate it.

 Just like in JavaScript, errors in Python generally fall into three categories: